-Used as a chocolate groundcover under taller flowering plants, roses and shrubs – it sets off the colours of any other coloured blooms perfectly.
-The foliage mat is shiny, tough and a sparkling texture.
+So use it as a chocolate groundcover under taller flowering plants, roses and shrubs, where it sets off the colours of any other blooms perfectly.

 Where to use in the garden

-Great groundcover for beneath roses, shrubs and trees where little else can grow.
+Ajuga ‘Chocolate Lace’ is a great groundcover for beneath roses, shrubs and trees, where little else can grow.

-Can be used as a grass substitute where it is too dark for grass to grow.
-Does not even need mowing.
+Ajuga ‘Chocolate Lace’ can be used as a grass substitute where it is too dark for grass to grow, as it is such a tight grower, and it does not even need mowing.

-Can be planted between paving stones, or as an eye-catching edge beside a path.
-Can tolerate light foot traffic.
+So plant it between paving stones, or as an eye-catching edge beside a path, because it can tolerate light foot traffic.

 Hardy, easy & versatile